Atom Bank Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Atom Bank’s changes.
-Notwithstanding that utilising COMPLETIONmonitor is not a condition for being on the Atom Bank panel, demonstrating you can remain up to date with Atom Bank’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your panel status.
+This system is the only way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Atom Bank’s changes.
+Even though using this technology is not a condition for being on the Atom Bank panel, demonstrating you can remain up to date with Atom Bank’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
-In addition it is user friendly, cost-effective and, for some firms, leads to a PII saving.
+The system generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
+In addition it is user friendly, cost-effective and, for some firms, leads to reduced PII premiums.

 Find a Law Firm approved by Atom Bank

-Banks and building societies frequently change their requirements.
+Banks and building societies often vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Atom Bank are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes